liampshaw/CoV-homoplasy-filtering/README.md

 # Homoplasy filtering

-This repository contains R scripts to attempt to filter out spurious homoplasic sites from SARS-CoV-2 assemblies.

 For more information, please see the associated publication:

 *Emergence of genomic diversity and recurrent mutations in SARS-CoV-2*